 - And a lot more

-Reach out to us at (907) 677-7890 to let us know more about the challenges a senior loved one is facing, and to ask about a complimentary in-home consultation to allow us to share with you more about our Anchorage, AK in home care help for seniors.
+Reach out to us at Midnight Sun in Anchorage at (907) 677-7890 to let us know more about the challenges a senior loved one is facing, and to ask about a complimentary in-home consultation to allow us to share with you more about our personal care in Anchorage, AK and surrounding communities.
 For a list of all of the communities we serve, please visit our Service Area page.